Sizing & Care

-If you’re buying a gift, the best way to establish ring size is to borrow a ring of his/hers (from the correct finger) and measure the inside diameter so we can convert that to the correct letter size.
+If you’re buying a ring as a gift, the best way to establish the ring size is to borrow a ring of his/hers/theirs (from the correct finger) and measure the inside diameter so we can convert that to the correct size.
+Alternatively, you could also download the above PDF and either use the measuring tool or measure an existing ring against the chart provided.

 Bangles are sized by their diameter.
 We offer 3 sizes of bangle: